 And we could talk all day about those factors but for now, we’re just going to focus on colors.

-Now let us go ahead and look at 10 different colors to understand the psychological effect they can have on people.
+Now let us go ahead and look at 10 different colors to understand color psychology and the effect they can have on people.

 We love this color because the color blue has some really strong effects on your mind.